demonnic/muddler/README.md

 * provide a file which can be distributed across the platforms Mudlet is available for (Windows/OSX/Linux) and act as a build tool similar to maven or gradle.
 This is being accomplished using the gradle shadow plugin (https://github.com/johnrengelman/shadow) to create a fat jar during testing and distribution archives containing start scripts for multiple platforms.

 ## Usage
-muddler largely relies upon adherence to the muddler convention.
+First, if you need help come find me on my discord: https://discord.gg/SRRBpbxe34 It is probably the fastest way to get ahold of me and get a resolution to your issue. muddler largely relies upon adherence to the muddler convention.
 For instance, the filetree for animated timers looks like this:

 ```